 Studio Ninja

 Gallery integrations: Pic-Time, ShootProof, Fundy, and Pixieset.
 After a shoot, connect deliveries to the job record for a seamless booking-through-delivery workflow.
 Client questionnaires designed for photography (venue, shot lists, timelines).
-The platform works globally -- photographers in Australia, the UK, Europe, and Asia use it without restrictions.
+The platform works globally: photographers in Australia, the UK, Europe, and Asia use it without restrictions.
+Studio Ninja is used by over 30,000 photographers worldwide.

 HoneyBook

 No photography gallery integrations.
 No Pic-Time, ShootProof, Pixieset, or Fundy.
 Designed for creative businesses broadly.
-Available in the US and Canada only.
+Available in the US and Canada only; you need a US or Canadian bank account to receive payments.

 Verdict